dund3rpwn/ScopeWatch/README.md

 # List of domains with custom rate and ports
 ./scopewatch.sh targets.txt --rate 100 -p 80,443,8080
 ```

+## Discord Integration
+### 1. Setup Channels
+For the best experience, create two separate channels in your Discord server:
+- #scoping-status: For real-time "heartbeat" updates (Stage starts/stops).
+- #scoping-results: For the final report and critical alerts.

+### 2. Create Webhooks
+- Right-click the channel -> Edit Channel.
+- Go to Integrations -> Webhooks -> New Webhook.
+- Copy the Webhook URL and paste it into your .env file.

+### 3. Enable User Pings
+If you want ScopeWatch to "tag" you when a Critical vulnerability is found:
+- Go to User Settings -> Advanced.
+- Enable Developer Mode.
+- Right-click your own Avatar in any channel and select Copy User ID.
+- Paste this ID into `DISCORD_USER_ID` in `.env`.

 ## The Pipeline Stages
 1. Discovery: Combines `subfinder`, `gau`, and `chaos` for deep subdomain enumeration.
 2. Resolution: Validates findings using `dnsx` with smart system fallbacks.